 How To Fix Sticky Teak Oil?

-Method #1: Use Mineral Spirits
+1. Use Mineral Spirits

 Mineral spirits will liquefy the semi-solid (gummy) Teak oil, making it easier to wipe it off.
 Once the excess is removed, the remaining wood oil will dry properly.

 Here is a guide for this: